Former NFL Star Calls Out Meryl Streep For Golden Globes Speech

 Meryl Streep, a three-time Academy Award winner and a multiple Golden Globe winner, was on stage to receive a lifetime achievement honor for her legendary acting career known as the Cecil B. DeMille Award when she began taking Trump to task.
 At one point in her remarks, she said that “Hollywood is crawling with outsiders and foreigners.
 If you kick ’em all out, you’ll have nothing to watch but football and mixed martial arts, which are not the arts.”
 This was interpreted to be a rebuke of the president-elect’s immigration policies.

-“The slight to sports did not go unnoticed by one former professional athlete,” The Daily Caller added.
+“The slight to sports did not go unnoticed by one former professional athlete,” the Daily Caller added.

-While Trump — a former Democrat and independent who ran for president as a Republican — regularly mixed with celebrities during his high-visibility career in and out of show business, that was then, and this is now, and many in the stage and screen industry apparently are still having trouble coming to grips with with the final results of election 2016.
+While Trump — a former Democrat and independent who ran for president as a Republican — regularly mixed with celebrities during his high-visibility career in and out of show business, that was then, and this is now, and many in the stage and screen industry apparently are still having trouble coming to grips with the final results of election 2016.

 The Golden Globes may only be a warm-up for the political commentary that could emerge during the Academy Awards ceremony.

-UFC president Dana White responded by describing Streep as an uniformed “uppity 80 year old” and pointed that MMA fighters in his organization come from all over the world.
+UFC president Dana White responded by describing Streep as an uninformed “uppity 80-year-old” and pointed that MMA fighters in his organization come from all over the world.

 A Super Bowl winner with the Ravens, Siragusa, aka “Goose,” a longtime Fox network NFL sideline reporter (2003-2016) who ironically perhaps has a few acting credits on his resume, separately called out Streep on Twitter for the football reference.